IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 **Commitment** - is vital becuase it can transform a team.
 It’s a promise to yourself, your teammates, and your organisation to do the very best work you can.
 If everyone on your Scrum team is committed to delivering a done increment of valuable product each and every sprint, you can accomplish great things together.

-Commitment value for a Scrum team is NOT about treating estimates as as deadlines, rather:
+In a Scrum context the decisions we take, the steps we take, the way we play Scrum, the practices we add to Scrum, the activities we surround Scrum with should re-enforce these values, not diminish or undermine them:

-- Commitment to the team.
+- Commit to the team.
-- Commitment to quality.
+- Commit to quality.
-- Commitment to collaborate.
+- Commit to collaborate.
-- Commitment to learn.
+- Commit to learn.
 Commit to do the best we can, every day again.
-- Commitment to the Sprint Goal.
+- Commit to the Sprint Goal.
-- Commitment to be professional.
+- Commit to be professional.
-- Commitment to self-organize.
+- Commit to self-organize.
-- Commitment to excellence.
+- Commit to excellence.
-- Commitment to the agile principles.
+- Commit to the agile principles.
 Commit to create working software.
-- Commitment to look for improvements.
+- Commit to look for improvements.
-- Commitment to the Definition of Done.
+- Commit to the Definition of Done.
-- Commitment to the Scrum framework.
+- Commit to the Scrum framework.
-- Commitment to focus on Value.
+- Commit to focus on Value.
-- Commitment to finish work.
+- Commit to finish work.
-- Commitment to inspect & adapt.
+- Commit to inspect & adapt.
 Commit to transparency.
-- Commitment to challenge the status-quo.
+- Commit to challenge the status-quo.

 ---